cfpb/sbl-project/features/features.md

 ## Shared landing page (authenticated)

 ### User stories
+- [x] As a filer who submits both SBL and other data to CFPB (e.g. HMDA or NBR), I would like my financial institution details to be centrally managed, so that I don’t have to maintain the same information in multiple places.
-- [x] As a filer who submits both SBL and other data to CFPB (e.g. HMDA or NBR), I want to be able to have a single FI profile that is shared among the CFPB systems, so I don’t have to maintain the same information in multiple places.
+- [x] As a filer  who submits both SBL and other data to CFPB (e.g. HMDA or NBR), I want to be able to have a single user profile that is shared among the CFPB platforms, so that I don’t have to maintain the same information in multiple places.

 ### Content requirements
 Overview of what a user can do:
-- [x] File for SBL
+- [x] Navigate to "File for SBL"
-- [x] File for HMDA
+- [x] Navigate to "File for HMDA"
-- [x] Access to manage user profile page
+- [x] Access to "Request changes to user profile" page
-- [x] Access individual financial institution details
+- [x] Access to "View financial institution details" page
-- [x] Notification that a user has successfully completed their user profile.
+- [x] Notification that a user has successfully completed their user profile (appears on first visit)
-- [x] A way for a user to review and request changes to their user profile
-- [x] Navigation for getting to the place for filing HMDA versus SBL data

 **Needs further review:**
 - [ ] Indication that tells a user that they have successfully logged in to the platform (Login/Logout in header area)?